ahan98/CS231n/notes/neural-networks-1.md

 the local weights, we ask: "What families of functions *can't* be modeled by a NN?"

-It turns out that any NN with at least 2 layers (i.e., at least 1 hidden layer) can approximate any continuous function with arbitrary precision.
-I found [this](https://www.youtube.com/watch?v=Ijqkc7OLenI) YouTube video by Michael Nielsen excellent for explaining the intuition behind how a 2-layer NN could be used as a universal approximator.
+It turns out that there exists a NN with at least 2 layers (i.e., at least 1 hidden layer) which can approximate any continuous function to arbitrary precision.
+I found [this](https://www.youtube.com/watch?v=Ijqkc7OLenI) YouTube video by Michael Nielsen excellent for explaining the intuition behind how NNs can be used as universal approximators.

 However, this fact alone is not very useful in practice because if use, for example, the function $g(x) = \sum_i c_i \mathbb{1}(a_i < x < b_i)$, for